 To delete an existing group:

-From the main Groups page, click on a Group in the left column (or cntrl-click to select multiples), then click the Delete selected group button below.
+From the main Groups page, click on a Group in the left column (or shift/cntrl/cmd-click to select multiples), then click the Delete selected group button below.

 back to top

-- From the main Groups page, select the Groupings tab at the top.
+- From the main Groups page, open the Enrolled users dropdown menu and select Groupings:

 - Click the Create grouping button.